-ge 1, Proposed unit: Image 2, Existing unit:
+Image 2, Existing unit: 1236 28cm 69cm

 - 1.4 Two illuminated digital screens would be integrated into the proposed structure with advertisements displayed on both sides of the hub on its larger elevations.
-The digital screens measure 95cm wide x 167cm high. - 1.5 In addition to advertisement displays, the communication hub would also provide free Wi-Fi and phone calls with charging facilities, wayfinding / mapping services, local information provision, 999 emergency service and safety buttons. - 1.6 Planning permission and advertisement consent were approved in 2018 for the inLink panel currently in place.
-This was part of an overall package to reduce the number of older phone kiosks, and a Section 278 agreement secured the removal of 2 kiosks.
-At that time, significant weight was given to their removal, as stated in the officer's report "the new units will result in the removal of existing kiosks which by their very nature attract various ASB such as drug use and vandalism".
+The digital screens measure 95cm wide x 167cm high. - 1.5 In addition to advertisement displays, the communication hub would also provide free Wi-Fi and phone calls with charging facilities, wayfinding / mapping services, local information provision, 999 emergency service and safety buttons. - 1.6 Planning permission and advertisement consent were approved in 2018 for the inlink panel currently in place.
+This was part of an overall package to reduce the number of kiosks, and a Section 278 agreement secured the removal of 3 kiosks.
+At that time, significant weight was given to their removal, as stated in the officer's report "On balance there are benefits resulting from the removal of the existing phone kiosk (and the wider removal secured in the S278) in terms of issues with their footprint, design, state of repair and issues with crime".
 At that time, this was the only way the Council was able to secure the removal of older kiosks.
-Since then the Council has been using A.2 of Part 24, Class A of Schedule 2 to the Town and Country Planning (General Permitted Development) Order 1995, "(2) Class A(a) and Class A(c), which states that development is permitted subject to the condition that any apparatus or structure provided in accordance with that permission shall be removed from the land, building or structure on which it is situated.
+Since then the Council has been using A.2 of Part 24, Class A of Schedule 2 to the Town and Country Planning

+(General Permitted Development) Order 1995, "(2) Class A(a) and Class A(c), which states that development is permitted subject to the condition that any apparatus or structure provided in accordance with that permission shall be removed from the land, building or structure on which it is situated.
 Since 2022, over 20 kiosks have been removed in Camden following breach of condition notices being served.
 In 2018, considerable weight was given to the removal of older kiosks.

 - 1.7 In addition to the removal, significant weight was given to the reduction in the size of the kiosk.
-In the Officer's delegated report it states that there would be an an overall reduction of footprint of 75% and by reason of its design and significantly reduced footprint it was considered the structure would give a slender, elegant appearance. - 1.8 Unfortunately, since their installation, there have been a number of issues in terms of the structure being an incongruous addition towering above pedestrians, ASB, poor maintenance and public benefits such as free calls having to be switched off, not materialising.
+In the Officer's delegated report it states that there would be an "an overall reduction of footprint of 75% and by reason of its design and significantly reduced footprint it was considered the structure would give a slender, elegant appearance. - 1.8 Unfortunately, since their installation, there have been a number of issues in terms of the structure being an incongruous addition towering above pedestrians, ASB, poor maintenance and public benefits such as free calls having to be switched off, not materialising.